shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 - bsnqGlobVars
   - Datatypes and constants only

+#### Observations : Time-stepping : AdBaE3
+This is the same time-stepping as he old code.
+However I have implemented it a little differently this time given the change in the code strucutre.
+Also I avoid applying dirichlet boundary conditions on P&#775;, P&#775;, &eta;&#775;.
+I have used the *bsnqVars* class to save the solution &Delta;P, &Delta;Q and &Delta;&eta; based on the time-values that were used to calculate thise and therefore I can do any time-stepping with this structure.

+The code now is stable like before.
+However the solution has higher amplitude than the earlier solution and I do not know yet why.
+It could be due to the changed mentioned here [here](#predCorNote1), mainly the 6x6 treatement of the advection term.
+I will try and use the old advection calculation and see if that brings the solution back to normal.

+It was also noted in this version that there is a need to force the DirichletBC.
+The Dirichlet type BC are applied to &Delta;P, &Delta;Q and &Delta;&eta; while solving for the system of linear equations.
+This however does not ensure that after time-stepping the solution would match the required Dirichlet solution.
+So now I am forcing the dirichlet BC.
+However despite me correcting this I am getting slightly higher amplitude than expected.
+Hopefully this is not the reason behind it, but it is possible.

 #### Observations : Time-stepping : RK2
 This too does not work!
 Similar problems as Predictor-corrector